Home > Analyses > Consumer Defensive > Target Corporation

 Income Statement Evolution

 Target’s revenue declined slightly by 1.7% in 2025, continuing a subtle downward trend since 2021.
-Net income dropped more sharply, falling 46.7% over the five-year span.
-Gross margin remained relatively stable near 28%, while net margin contracted, signaling growing pressure on profitability despite consistent cost management.
+Gross profit and operating expenses followed suit, both shrinking by around 2.6% and 1.7% respectively.
+Margins showed stability with a gross margin near 28%, but EBIT and net margins contracted, signaling pressure on profitability.

 Is the Income Statement Favorable?